 But beneath the veneer of shiny malls and luxury hotels, there are a lot of rules in Dubai.
-Local laws and customs forbid many things that you wouldn’t consider crimes at home, and a lot of tourists get caught out, fined, arrested, or even deported.
+Local laws and customs forbid many things that you wouldn’t consider crimes at home, and a fair few tourists get caught out, fined, arrested, or even deported (if you’re unlucky).

-In it, we are going to be covering a whole load of different topics in our handy guide, from whether or not it’s safe to drive in Dubai to whether the food is safe… Answering the question “Is Dubai safe for women?” for the travelling ladies Whatever your concerns may be, we’re here to help you figure it all out and help you travel smart.
+In this guide, I’m going to be covering a whole range of relevant topics, from whether or not it’s safe to drive in Dubai to putting aside concerns for the travelling ladies.
+Whatever your questions may be, I’m here to help you figure it all out and travel smart!

 - 20 Top Tips for Travelling Safely to Dubai